Does Isaiah tell us that God is the one who creates evil? If so, why is that a good thing?

 When we ponder the divine claims of Christ the one we often pay no mind to is the usage of the name “Abba, Father” for God by Jesus in the Garden of Gethsemane.
 Could this name give us a profound insight into Jesus’ mission and identity?

 In our survey of the divine claims of Jesus recorded throughout the Synoptics and the Gospel of John, we note a rather strange exclusion: nowhere in the Gospel accounts do we see Jesus saying “I Am God.”
-Is this proof that Jesus did not believe He was God or were His followers simply mistaken?
+What is the meaning of this?

 The heart of Christian theology centers around the person of Jesus Christ.
 However, before we can begin to defend the truth of the faith we need to first ask if Jesus really was who He and His followers said He was.